-Given that the Company has not engaged in any activities or operations, it can be considered to have a low-risk appetite regarding investing and managing business and operational activities.
+Given that the Company has only one client, it can be considered to have a low-risk appetite regarding investing and managing business and operational activities.
 The risk management objectives and work program will be developed and set up on the basis of this compliance risk assessment.